Yer1kg/CRUD-for-a-Restaurant/README.md

-Restaurant Crud was created as an example of a web application based on a restaurant card which you can manage.
+Restaurant crud was created as an example of a web application based on a restaurant card which you can manage.

 How does it work: